Disney Sues Florida Gov. Ron DeSantis, Alleges Political Effort to Hurt Its Business

 The panel unanimously voted to declare "void and unenforceable" that development deal, which was approved shortly before DeSantis replaced the Disney-approved board with his preferred supervisors.

-"The government action was patently retaliatory, patently anti-business, and patently unconstitutional," Disney alleged in the civil complaint in U.S. District Court in northern Florida.
+"The government action was patently retaliatory, patently anti-business, and patently unconstitutional," Disney alleged in the civil complaint in U.S. District Court in Tallahassee, Florida.

+In a response, DeSantis' office suggested the fight hinged on Disney's special tax and governance privileges, not political retaliation.

+"We are unaware of any legal right that a company has to operate its own government or maintain special privileges not held by other businesses in the state," DeSantis' communications director, Taryn Fenske, said in a statement to CNBC.

 The board also voted for a resolution to effectively ban Disney's Orlando-area parks from imposing future Covid-related restrictions.